nphias/ng-hc-starter/README.md

 ## Holochain setup

+uses version 0.49-alpha1
-enter the dna directory and use nix shell .. run the conductor
+enter the dna directory and use nix shell to run the conductor :

+nix-shell
+hc package
+hc run

 ## UI setup